CSU Choral Conducting Workshop

 - Limited to 18 conductors

-- All participants will engage in conducting sessions with the semi-professional workshop
+- All participants will engage in conducting sessions with the semi-professional workshop choir, seminar sessions with faculty and will also receive conducting feedback in addition to video recordings of the conducting sessions.

 Auditor Track: